 Known For: Home-Style Southern soul food

-Whether you’re a local or tourist, a meal at Bertha’s Kitchen is a must for everyone in Charleston.
+Whether you’re a local or a tourist, a meal at Bertha’s Kitchen is a must for everyone in Charleston.
 This no-frills counter-serve eatery is famous for serving homestyle, unpretentious Southern soul food.

 Though you will find various options on their vibrant menu, try the oxtail, fried fish, red rice, lima beans with rice, okra stew, and baked chicken to taste their unique flavors.
 It’s a great place to enjoy comfort food after a long tiring day.

-If you’re tired of upscale restaurants, try out Bertha’s Kitchen for genuine Carolina Lowcountry cooking.
+If you’re tired of upscale restaurants, try Bertha’s Kitchen for genuine Carolina Lowcountry cooking.
 This place is authentic and serves honest ingredients, making it an excellent option for food lovers.